lingamelearn/SnakeGame/Readme.md

-# Simple Snake Game in C
+# Simple SnakeGame in C